LueKely/To-do-list/README.md

 # To-Do-List
-* it is a todo list
+* My attempts to making a list maker